leapmotion/tensorheaven/NOTES.md

   compiler can check for missing cases.

-###implemented features/items:
+### Implemented features/items
-- x operator overloads for expression templates
+- operator overloads for expression templates
-- x trace-type expression templates (where a tensor is contracted with itself, a case which is distinct from * style expression templates)
+- trace-type expression templates (where a tensor is contracted with itself, a case which is distinct from * style expression templates)
-- x prohibiting 3+ summed index expressions
+- prohibiting 3+ summed index expressions
-- x assignment expression templates
+- assignment expression templates
-- x check assignment for aliasing
+- check assignment for aliasing
-- x symmetric 2-tensors
+- symmetric 2-tensors
-- x antisymmetric 2-tensors
+- antisymmetric 2-tensors
-- x custom natural pairing (for non-isometric parameterizations)
+- custom natural pairing (for non-isometric parameterizations)
-- x scalar multiplication/division in expression templates
+- scalar multiplication/division in expression templates
-- x unary negation in expression templates
+- unary negation in expression templates
-- x printing expression templates
+- printing expression templates
-- x down-casting tensors (extracting symmetries out of "broken apart" indexed tensor expressions);
+- down-casting tensors (extracting symmetries out of "broken apart" indexed tensor expressions);
   "bundling" multi-indices into a more-specific "total" index type
-- x up-casting tensors (breaking symmetries indexed tensor expressions);
+- up-casting tensors (breaking symmetries indexed tensor expressions);
   "splitting" a tensor "total" index into a less-specific multi-index
-- x diagonal 2-tensors
+- diagonal 2-tensors
-- x SVD on 2-tensors, using Eigen
+- SVD on 2-tensors, using Eigen
-- x eigen-decomposition of symmetric 2-tensors, using Eigen
+- eigen-decomposition of symmetric 2-tensors, using Eigen
-- x Eigen interop for using Tensor2_t as Eigen::Map (no memory copy necessary)
+- Eigen interop for using Tensor2_t as Eigen::Map (no memory copy necessary)
-- x functions for converting Tensor2Antisymmetric_t and Tensor2Symmetric_t to Eigen::Matrix types
+- functions for converting Tensor2Antisymmetric_t and Tensor2Symmetric_t to Eigen::Matrix types
-- x eval method for expression templates (to avoid aliasing problem when assigning)
+- eval method for expression templates (to avoid aliasing problem when assigning)
-- x no_alias method for avoiding the run-time check against aliased expression template assignments
+- no_alias method for avoiding the run-time check against aliased expression template assignments
-- x Euclidean embeddings for vector and tensor types for when an inner-product-compatible representation is needed.
+- Euclidean embeddings for vector and tensor types for when an inner-product-compatible representation is needed.
-- x Basis identifier for each vector space, giving an additional feature to distinguish vector types with, for added correctness, which is particularly useful for the Euclidean embedding stuff.
+- Basis identifier for each vector space, giving an additional feature to distinguish vector types with, for added correctness, which is particularly useful for the Euclidean embedding stuff.
-- x allow 0-dimensional vector spaces (this was done via -Wno-tautological-compare)
+- allow 0-dimensional vector spaces (this was done via -Wno-tautological-compare)
-- x relaxed the C++-driven type checking in preference to static-assert-driven type checking, made all indices used in indexed expressions "weakly typed", except for bundled indices (e.g. the index p in t(i|j).bundle(i|j,p) -- it is necessary to know the type of p for this to be a well-defined bundle).  all other index types can be inferred from their use in the expression.
+- relaxed the C++-driven type checking in preference to static-assert-driven type checking, made all indices used in indexed expressions "weakly typed", except for bundled indices (e.g. the index p in t(i|j).bundle(i|j,p) -- it is necessary to know the type of p for this to be a well-defined bundle).  all other index types can be inferred from their use in the expression.
-- x strongly-typed vector spaces, and only natural pairings thereof allowed.
+- strongly-typed vector spaces, and only natural pairings thereof allowed.
-- x exterior powers -- i.e. wedges.
+- exterior powers -- i.e. wedges.
-- x symmetric powers -- e.g. "vee"s.
+- symmetric powers -- e.g. "vee"s.
-- x diagonal 2-tensor products of based vector spaces
+- diagonal 2-tensor products of based vector spaces
-- x "mapped" tensors/vectors (using preallocated memory) and "procedural" tensors/vectors (using static component-generating functions).
+- "mapped" tensors/vectors (using preallocated memory) and "procedural" tensors/vectors (using static component-generating functions).
-- x "basic mode", allowing standard linear algebra notation, for easier adoption by non-experts
+- "basic mode", allowing standard linear algebra notation, for easier adoption by non-experts
-- x choice of bases for tensors-with-symmetry rendering significant type-system simplification and computational speedups.
+- choice of bases for tensors-with-symmetry rendering significant type-system simplification and computational speedups.
-- x a canonical "zero" procedural-array-based ImplementationOf_t for all vector types (including tensor, vee, etc)
+- a canonical "zero" procedural-array-based ImplementationOf_t for all vector types (including tensor, vee, etc)
-- x basis vector procedural-array-based ImplementationOf_t for all vector types (including tensor, vee, etc)
+- basis vector procedural-array-based ImplementationOf_t for all vector types (including tensor, vee, etc)
-- x multilinear form evaluation via "operator ()" (e.g. g(x,y) as evaluation of a bilinear form).
+- multilinear form evaluation via "operator ()" (e.g. g(x,y) as evaluation of a bilinear form).

-###different multi-indexing schemes
+### Different multi-indexing schemes
 - "split"                 : if t is `Tensor2<Tensor2Sym<V>,Tensor2Sym<V>>`, then `t(P,Q).split(P,i,j),split(Q,k,l)`
                             is converse to bundle, implementation would be similar.
 - "multi-index"           : if s is `Tensor2<Tensor5,V>`, then `s(i,j,k,l,m,T)` would be `s(multiindex(i,j,k,l,m),T`)